lco77/cisco-catalyst-sdwan-async-client/README.md

 # cisco-catalyst-sdwan-client-async
-Python AsyncIO client for Cisco Catalyst SDWAN 20.6.x 20.9.x 20.12.x
+Python AsyncIO client for Cisco Catalyst SDWAN
+- this is a simple Catalyst SDWAN client with minimal dependencies and optimized for performances using AsyncIO
+- tested with Vmanage/Catalyst SDWAN Manager versions 20.6.x 20.9.x and 20.12.x

 # Installation